 We tweaked and tested the marinade a few times until we were left with something we really fell in love with.
 I hope you enjoy it as much as we do.
 For the full measurements, please scroll to the bottom of the post and find the printable recipe card.

-How Long to Marinate Turkey Tenderloin
+How Long to Marinate

 A common misconception is that you can’t marinate meat for too long.
 Or that the longer you marinate the meat the better.
 This is actually not true.
 The acid that we use in a marinade, in this case the apple cider vinegar and the lime juice, are great because they break down the outside of the meat.
 This allows the rest of the flavors to penetrate the meat.

 However, if you marinate meat for too long, the meat will break down too much.
 This will lead to meat that isn’t tender, but rather gummy.
 No one wants that.
 A good rule of thumb is to not marinate your meat for longer than 24 hours.
-Because the turkey tenderloin is already quite tender, you can get away with marinating this for 30 minutes.
+Because the turkey tenderloin is already quite tender, you can get away with marinating this for just 30 minutes.

 Besides a great marinade, the other key to keeping a turkey moist when cooking is to not over cook it.
 This recipe goes from underdone to done very quickly.
-In our oven, it reached 165 degrees at about 47 minutes.
+In our oven, it reached an internal temperature of 165 degrees Fahrenheit at about 47 minutes.

-I highly recommend investing in an instant read thermometer so that you can pull this out of the oven right when it hits 165 degrees.
+I highly recommend investing in an instant read thermometer so that you can pull this out of the oven right when it hits 165 degrees Fahrenheit.
 You can even it pull it out a minute or two before and it will continue cooking outside of the oven.
 Don’t be shy about testing the meat.
 At about 40 minutes take a read of it so you know how quickly it is cooking.

-What to Serve with this Turkey Tenderloin Recipe
+What to Serve with Turkey Tenderloin

 There are so many great side dishes to serve with this recipe.
 If you are specifically looking to keep this dinner low carb, I recommend the following sides: